 On June 9, 2014, an aircraft leased to Air Indus suffered significant damage as the result of a terrorist attack.
 At that time, the Company recorded an impairment to the asset of \$2.5 million to adjust the carrying amount to the estimated residual value of \$1.1 million.
 The Company filed an insurance claim and recorded an insurance receivable of \$2.5 million, offsetting the impairment loss, which was recorded in accounts receivable in the Company's Consolidated Balance Sheet as of December 31, 2021.
-In accordance with U.S. GAAP, the probable amount of the insurance recovery, limited to the amount of the loss recognized, was recorded as the insurance receivable.
+In accordance with U.S. GAAP, the probable amount of the insurance receivable.
 Effective November 30, 2022, a final settlement was reached and insurance proceeds net of expenses of \$4.2 million were received, of which \$1.7 million was classified as other income on the Consolidated Statement of Operations.